About the different reasons for muzzling

 Reviewing muzzles is hard because every dog and every situation requires a slightly different solution.
 Something can be a pro for one dog and con for the other one.
 Even when we are talking about sizing, there are different opinions on how much room the dog should have in the muzzle.
 The only thing that everyone agrees on is that the dog should be able to pant to cool down while wearing it.
 However, what pant room means can generate great arguments.
-If you have a dog with a high-bite risk or are looking for an agitation muzzle, you are okay with a muzzle that provides enough room for a half-pant.
-We use muzzles for full-day hikes or canicross, in which case it is essential to have enough room for a full-pant in the muzzle.
+If you are looking for an agitation muzzle or the muzzle will only be used for short periods, you are okay with a muzzle that provides enough room for a half-pant but if you use muzzles for hikes or canicross, it is essential to have enough room for comfortable full-pant.

 The other tricky thing with sizing is that although there are great Facebook groups to help with fitting, different photos could make the muzzle look much bigger or smaller.
 If you look through the images in this review, it’s hard to believe they show the same muzzle, so be careful to judge the size based on a few photos. ;)